 I just love lighthouses and this one is no exception.
 I know some people think if you have seen one lighthouse, you have seen them all, but I don’t agree.
 Since most lighthouses were built in the 1800s, many of them have been torn down or closed.
 I consider it a real treat when I have the opportunity to visit one.
 It is a special treat to experience a piece of maritime history.
 At the St. Augustine Lighthouse and Museum you can climb the 219 steps to the top of the 165-foot tower for a breathtaking view of historic downtown St. Augustine, the beaches, and the nation’s oldest port.
 The museum has great exhibits in the restored keepers’ house about the Coast Guard in WWII St. Augustine, shipwrecks, and the lives of the keepers and their families.

 The St. Augustine Alligator Farm Zoological Park is one of Florida’s oldest continuously running attractions, having opened on May 20, 1893.
 It is an accredited modern zoo serving the public and scientists with educational shows and exhibits, research, and conservation efforts.
 It is the only place in the world where you can see every living species of crocodilian!
 But that’s not all.
 They also host a wide range of other animals and have wildlife shows.

 Anastasia Island State Park

 Located just a few minutes south of the city’s historic Bridge of Lions, is Anastasia State Park.
-It has four miles of beautiful beach, a tidal salt marsh, protected bird sanctuary and upland hammock.
+It has four miles of beautiful beach, a tidal salt marsh, a protected bird sanctuary, and an upland hammock.
 We love to pack a lunch and make an entire day of it exploring the nature trail, kayaking the tidal flats of Salt Run, and lounging on the beach.
-In addition to kayaks, you can also rent bicycles, paddleboards, sail boats and canoes.
-There is also a campground, but we’ve have never stayed there since the maximum RV length is 40 feet.
+In addition to kayaks, you can also rent bicycles, paddleboards, sailboats and canoes.
+There is also a campground, but we have never stayed there since the maximum RV length is 40 feet.